drupol/not-a-number.io/_posts/dev/2019-04-21-php-taskman-a-friendly-tasks-runner.md

     - mkdir -p ${directories.log}
 ```

-This YAML files provides one command that contains variables.
+This YAML files provides a single command that contains variables.

 If for some reason those variables are not the one you expect, you can still override them manually.